 Ultralight fishing has been existed for years and many still wondering and still confused what is the best setup that practical to be used for ultralight fishing.
 Honestly, question like this is very subjective due too much of own understanding based on previous and current technologies and also lots of other factors as well.
 Universal understanding says that if you caught fish bigger than the setup then it’s considered ultralight for the fish and some says even they are using small lines or rods or even lures its considered ultralight fishing.
 Many still saying that using small lines without matching or balance the reel or rod also considered as ultralight.
 I really don’t know where they refer or get this whole idea because for me it defeat the idea of ultralight game.
 It’s pretty confusing actually so I dig around to get more info and relate it with on-field testing and findings.

 Whatever your understanding is just get this “no right and wrong here”.
-It’s just individual understanding maybe based on own research or someone said it and it just stuck to your brain for years.
+It’s just individual understanding maybe based on their own research or someone said it and it just stuck to your brain for years.
+Whatever we written here is basically for education / information purpose not to argue.
+It’s just some reference you can use to get started on ultralight fishing.
 But before you proceed please click the link below and read it few times until you understand.
+This info just for reference to get you started.
+These info has been there for years but recently due to few irresponsible individuals they tried to do amendment.
+Hope these info which have been used as reference by others not exploited by these scums.

 Ultra-light spinning and casting rods are generally shorter (4 to 5.5 feet (1.2 to 1.7 m) is common) lighter, and more limber than normal rods.
 Tip actions vary from slow to fast, depending upon intended use.
 These rods usually carry 1 to 6 pound (4.5 to 27 N) test fishing line.

 It’s said that Japanese is the founder in most ultralight (UL) setup and they have crafted many equipment over the years which is more trendy and more specialized.
-But from what I’ve researched they upgraded what European/American created for more than a century.
+But from our research they upgraded what European/American created for more than a century.
 UL is the term used in Europe for spinning rod and are more focused on stream fishing while Japanese is focused on techniques used based on their target fish.
-I read it somewhere where it says French is the one who started ultralight fishing and when its first documented during 30’s.
+France is said the first country who started ultralight fishing and when its first documented during 30’s.
 Surprised?
 Me too.
-But do understand its documented first by them but its already started 100 of years ago before them.
+But do understand its documented first by them but its already started 100 of years ago before.

 Then come this new generations start the whole new era of ultralight fishing based on their target fish to match the game and the fish they are hunting.